 Catoctin Mountain Park is a fun and exciting place to explore.
 There are times when caution is advised to have a safe and enjoyable trip.
 Poison Ivy is a common plant in the park and many people suffer an itchy rash after contact.
 It has 3 shiny dark leaves and also can be a thick hairy vine.

 Close encounters with wildlife should be avoided.
 The speed limit throughout the park is 30 mph.
 This speed will help you enjoy the scenery and watch wildlife and lessen the chance of a collision with the resident wildlife.
 Deer in particular often travel in groups so if you see one cross the road, slow down and look for another to soon follow behind.

-There two poisonous snakes found in the park.
+There are two venomous snakes found in the park.
 The copperhead and the timber rattlesnake (pictured above).
 Please remember that all wildlife have a role in the ecosystem and are protected from harassment and harm.